msupply-foundation/msupply_docs/content/docs/coldchain/equipment.md

 #### Import

-Cold chain assets can be imported from a csv file using the `Import` button
+Cold chain assets can be imported from a comma-separated-value (csv) file using the `Import` button

 <p align="center">
     <img src="/docs/coldchain/images/equipment_import_button.png" width="550" height="280">